zonemaster/zonemaster/README.md

 ## Installation

-To install Zonemaster, start with installation of [Zonemaster-Engine] (which will draw in Zonemaster-LDNS) and then continue with the other parts.
-You will find installation instructions from the links above.

-## Docker

-Zonemaster-CLI is available on [Docker Hub], and can be conveniently downloaded and run without any installation.
-Through Docker Zonemaster-CLI can be run on Linux, MacOS and Windows.
-See [USING] Zonemaster-CLI for how to run Zonemaster-CLI on [Docker].

-To build your own Docker image, see the [Docker Image Creation] documentation.
+Zonemaster itself can be installed manually.
+It can also be run using [Docker].
+For detailed instructions on both options, see the [Installation][Installation] document.

 ## Versions